Unhealthy Dissociation Is Tied To The Freeze Response

 When this occurs, the traumatized portion of memory has literally split off into a separate subconscious memory system.
 This includes the feelings, emotions and body sensations associated with it.
 A ‘fragment’ of ourselves is created and the unbearable experiences are stored in this area of our minds, like a separate computer file or directory.
 This allows for another part of us to survive and go on with day-to-day activates.

 The mind can compartmentalize these traumatic memories so well that many are not aware of their fragmented parts.
 If the trauma was intense enough or went on for long enough, this coping response can become ‘hardwired’ into the psyche where the person will lose access to their innate being, their original, non-traumatized self.
+This form of dissociation may also open the door to an attached entity.

 The Dysfunctional Dance Of The Empath And Narcissist may also provide you with some additional insights into the role of trauma in your life and ways to heal it.